 The Canadian Cardiovascular Society™ (CCS) would like to invite you to join with cardiovascular colleagues in the principal association of professionals involved with cardiovascular health, and care in Canada.

 The CCS is the national voice for cardiovascular physicians and scientists in Canada.
 The CCS represents more than 2,300 professionals in the cardiovascular field.

 Our mission is to promote cardiovascular health and care through knowledge translation, including dissemination of research and encouragement of best practices, and professional development and leadership in health policy.

 Benefits of Membership

 As a CCS member you are entitled to:

 - belong to a national professional society that is uniquely Canadian;

-- attend the Canadian Cardiovascular Congress, including the CCS Annual Scientific Meeting, with special rates for members (more than a 50% savings);
+- attend the Canadian Cardiovascular Congress, including the CCS Annual Scientific Meeting, with special rates for members;

 - receive the newsletter CCS Online, with information on upcoming events, employment opportunities and other news;

 - stay current with CCS information resources, educational tools, mobile apps, etc available on the Website;